tytydraco/yessleep/out/When_my_aunt_passed_away_I_agreed_to_take_in_her_pet_parrot_Shes_been_telling_me_strange_things.md

 My eyes shot open.
 I bolted upright, looking for any sign of a disturbance.

 My vision was slow to adjust.
-When it did, I realized exactly why Liza was shouting.
+When it did, I realized exactly why Lulu was shouting.

 Someone was sitting on the edge of my bed.

 The silhouette of a hooded figure faced the wall, unmoving.
 The person didn’t react to Lulu’s shrieks.
 It was as if they wanted to be seen.

-I lay still as a statue.
+I sat still as a statue.
 In times of distress, my fight or flight instinct doesn’t kick in.
 Instead, I freeze.

 That’s why I couldn’t bring myself to move when the figure turned toward me.